Infineon/recipe-make-cat5/README.md

-# CYW55513 GNU make Build System
+# CYW55513/CYW55913 GNU make Build System

 ## Overview

-This repo provides the build recipe make files and scripts for building and programming CYW55513 applications.
-Builds can be run either through a command-line interface (CLI) or through the Eclipse IDE for ModusToolbox.
+This repo provides the build recipe make files and scripts for building and programming CYW55513/CYW55913 applications.
+Builds can be run either through a command-line interface (CLI) or through a supported IDE such as Eclipse or VS Code.

 ## Prerequisite